centroxy/suitecrm-oxd-module/README.md

 [Download SuiteCRM-gluu-sso-2.4.4 module](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/SuiteCRM_gluu_sso_2.4.4/SuiteCRM_gluu_sso_2.4.4.zip).

-For example if you are using gluu-server-2.4.4 it is necessary to use oxD-server-2.4.4 and SuiteCRM-gluu-sso-2.4.4-module
+For example if you are using gluu-server-2.4.4 it is necessary to use oxd-server-2.4.4 and OpenID Connect Single Sign-On (SSO) Module by Gluu 2.4.4

 ## Step 5.
 Install module